 One of the issues with our soundbite culture is that we’re always looking for the next quip.
 On top of that, we often want our turn to talk.
-My 13-year-old son can barely contain himself when he has something to say, and that means he’s often busy trying to figure out what he will say next, without really listening to me.
+My 15-year-old son used to barely contain himself when he had something to say, and that meant he was often busy trying to figure out what he would say next, without really listening to me.

 Listening is one of the keys to meaningful relationships.
 It forces you to pay attention to the other person and usually results in boosting your empathy.
 Your buddy will appreciate your effort to listen, and you’ll have a willing ear for your own issues.
 Just the act of sharing these thoughts can help you develop meaningful relationships that go below the surface.

 Laughter really is the best medicine.
 When you can laugh with (not at) someone, you are more likely to build stronger ties.
 Research indicates that laughter can foster an emotional connection and enhance positive feelings.
 If you can find some common things to laugh about, you are likely to have deeper relationships.

 So, rather than having a chuckle at the videos on your phone, or searching through memes for a laugh, consider laughing with the people around you.
 There’s no need to develop an emotional relationship with your phone.
 Instead, see if you can find something fun to do with someone you love.
 You’ll laugh, develop a better relationship, and ultimately be happier.

 We all have our unique quirks.
 If you’re constantly judging others for their issues, no one will want to hang with you.
 Plus, you’ll have a harder time seeing others’ good qualities.
 You can’t really understand someone and get to know him or her when you are too busy passing judgment.